Chlorous acid: Stability

-Chlorous acid is a powerful oxidizing agent, although its tendency to disproportionation counteracts its oxidizing potential.
+Chlorous acid is a powerful oxidizing agent, although its tendency to undergo disproportionation counteracts its oxidizing potential.

 Chlorine is the only halogen to form an isolable acid of formula HXO2.
+Fluorine is resistant to oxidation, having a −1 oxidation state even in hypofluorous acid, and is thus unable to form any higher oxoacids; despite the name, fluorite minerals are chemically fluoride compounds.
 Neither bromous acid nor iodous acid has ever been isolated.
 A few salts of bromous acid, bromites, are known, but no iodites.